Eulauss/divfree-FNS/README.md

 It takes around 1h to complete all experiments above on a dual-socket AMD EPYC 9554 server with 128 physical cores.

-To run the full-scale pipeline, use:
+To run the full-scale pipeline and get all the results in the paper, use:

 ```bash
 EXPERIMENT_SCALE=full bash scripts/run_all_experiments.sh